Seyi-Daniel/ASV_NEAT/README.md

 ## LIME explanation workflow

 The project ships with an end-to-end LIME pipeline (`scripts/lime_explain.py`) for analysing the controller’s per-step decisions.
-It couples a small update to `simulate_episode` (a trace callback hook) with a scikit-learn style wrapper around the NEAT network so the `lime` package can call `predict_proba` just like it would on a conventional classifier.
+Explanations now **reuse captured traces and render frames** from an earlier run instead of re-simulating each scenario, keeping the explanation phase fast and repeatable.

 ### Prerequisites